 - In some cases, you can use the source system to generate post-ETL validation data.
 For example, the Salesforce SOQL interface enables you to query for data that is transformed according to your ETL transformation step.

-- For more information on validating your projects, see Project Validation.
+- For more information on validating your projects, see Validate a Project.

 Optimizing Your ETL Graphs